-Bronte museum pays 780,000 euros at auction for miniature manuscript
+Miniature Bronte manuscript returns to author's childhood home

-PARIS (Reuters) - A miniature book written by the teenage Charlotte Bronte was bought at auction in Paris on Monday for 780,000 euros ($862,446.00) by a British museum whose bid was boosted by an appeal from actress Judi Dench.
+PARIS (Reuters) - A miniature manuscript written by the teenage Charlotte Bronte is returning to her childhood home in West Yorkshire after it was bought by a British museum at auction in Paris.

-Bronte wrote the unpublished manuscript, which is no larger than a match box, in 1830 at the age of 14.
-It was bought by the Bronte Parsonage Museum which is based at the Bronte’s childhood home in Haworth, West Yorkshire.
+The Bronte Parsonage Museum bid 780,000 euros ($862,600) for the unpublished manuscript, written by Bronte when she was 14 years old.
+The museum’s fundraising campaign was boosted by an appeal from actress Judi Dench.

 Dench, the doyenne of British theater and film and honorary president of the Bronte Society, had urged the public to help bring the “little book home to Haworth” by donating money.

-The manuscript, filled with over 4,000 tiny written words on paper stitched into a brown paper cover, had only come up for auction once before, eight years ago.
-On that occasion it slipped through the museum’s grasp and into a private collection.

-“It has rarely been seen since,” the Bronte Parsonage Museum wrote on its Crowdfunder page ahead of the sale.
+“They’re absolutely delighted.
+It’s the second time they’ve tried to buy this manuscript,” said Ed Maggs, who represented the museum at the Drouot auction house.
+“To finally bring it home for them now is a great moment.”

+The manuscript is one of a series of periodicals written by Bronte and her sisters that they called The Young Gentlemen’s Magazine.
+Five of the six written by Charlotte Bronte are known to survive and are already held by the museum.

-The manuscript is made up of stories with characters from ‘Glass Town’, an imaginary world invented by Bronte and her sisters Emily and Anne.
+Filled with over 4,000 tiny written words, the manuscript is made up of stories with characters from ‘Glass Town’, an imaginary world invented by the Bronte children.
+The folded pages are stitched into a crude brown paper cover.

-The museum raised 84,892 pounds in public donations, exceeding the target it had set.
-That supplemented a fund it already raised from other sources to bid for the manuscript, which is one in a sequence of six little books written by Bronte.
+The museum raised more than 84,000 pounds ($108,872) in public donations to supplement a fund it already raised from other sources to bid for the manuscript.

-Five are known to survive, of which all the others are already held by the museum.

 Bronte, whose works included Jane Eyre and Villette, died in 1855.

-Reporting by Michaela Cabrera; Writing by Richard Lough; Editing by Christian Lowe
+Reporting by Michaela Cabrera; Writing by Richard Lough; Editing by Christian Lowe and Emelia Sithole-Matarise